smokephisticated/smokephisticated/pages/bongs/bongs.md

 <a target="_blank" href="http://affiliates.grasscity.com/shop/clickthru.cgi?id=Smokephisticated&page=https://www.grasscity.com/us_en/glass-mini-beaker-bong.html"><img alt="Acrylic Bubble Base Water Pipe Colored" class="img-middle" src="/img/bongs/Glass-Mini-Beaker-Bong.png" /></a>

+Your bag will always have room for this mini piece.
+Measuring out to a tiny

 Borosilicate glass
 Beaker base
 Glass bowl with attached downstem
 Carb hole
+This clear borosilicate glass mini bong with beaker base measures only 10.5 cm (4.1 inches) in height, making it the perfect equipment for a quick hit on the go.
+It’s small in size but perfectly proportioned, and you smoke it like a regular bong even though it is not much bigger than a hand pipe.
+It even has a carb hole on the back of the tube.

+This mini beaker comes complete with a glass bowl with attached glass chillum downstem, that is kept in place with a rubber grommet.